Portenschlagiella

 Its native range is southern Italy and the western Balkan Peninsula, and it is found in Albania, Italy and Yugoslavia.

-The genus name of Portenschlagiella is in honour of Franz Edler von Portenschlag-Ledermayr (1772–1822), an Austrian lawyer and botanist.
-Who collected in the Alps and the Dalmatian islands.
+The species was first described in 1820 as Athamanta ramosissima by Franz Edler von Portenschlag-Ledermayr (1772–1822), an Austrian lawyer and botanist who collected in the Alps and the Dalmatian islands.
 The Latin specific epithet of ramosissima is derived from ramosissimus meaning 'with many branches'.
-Both the genus and the species were first described and published in Feddes Repert.
-Vol.74 on page 32 in 1967.
+In 1967 Thomas Gaskell Tutin placed the species in a new genus, Portenschlagiella, which he named in honour of Portenschlag.
+The genus and renamed species were described and published in Feddes Repert.
+Vol. 74 on page 32.